Experience the Canadian Prairies on a birding tour like no other....

 Cost: $3140 CAD + GST (5%)/fees

 The tour fee above its based on double occupancy and includes all ground transportation, accommodation in good-quality hotels, breakfast, lunch and professional guiding services.
+A single supplement is available for $600 CAD.

 Deposit & Cancellation Information: $600 CAD